Rental home is being sold

 Steps for the park owner to sell the caravan park

 A caravan park is a business that is run on a piece – or pieces – of land.
-The owners of the land and the business might not be the same people, and both the business and the land can be sold.
+The owner of the land may not be the same person who owns the caravan park.
+Both the caravan park and the land can be sold.

-If the land or business is sold – and the caravan park continues to operate – then generally there will be no effect on your tenancy.
+If the land or caravan park is sold – and the caravan park continues to operate – then generally this will not effect your tenancy.

-There is no obligation for the business owner or the landowner to notify you of any sale, although you will probably receive advice about where to pay your rent if this happens.
+There is no obligation for the caravan park owner or the land owner to notify you of any sale, although you will probably receive advice about where to pay your rent if this happens.

 Steps for the park owner to close down the caravan park

 If the park owner is closing down the caravan park, you will need to leave your caravan or site.
-There are certain rules, however, that the park owner must follow.
+When the park owner is closing down the park, there are certain rules they must follow.

-If you own the caravan you live in, but pay a hiring charge to the site owner, and the park is being closed down, you may be able to receive compensation.
+If you own the caravan you live in, but pay rent to the park owner, and the park is being closed down, you may be able to get compensation.

 Park owner must notify council

-If the park owner does not notify council, the park owner can still send you a notice to vacate, but they will have broken Victorian rental laws and may be fined.
+If the park owner does not notify the council, and you receive a notice to vacate, the park owner may be fined.

 Park owner must send you a notice to vacate

-The park owner must send you a ‘notice to vacate’ the caravan with at least 6 months advanced warning (known as the minimum notice period).
-It must also be a date that is after the end of the residency agreement, if it is a fixed-term agreement.
+The park owner must send you a notice to vacate or site with at least 6 months advanced warning (known as the minimum notice period).
+It must also be a date that is after the end of your residency agreement, if it is a fixed-term agreement.

 The reason on the notice must state that the park is being closed down.